GISMentors/qgis-plugins/build_plugin.rst

 directory where the plugin is located. *Restart* (close and open) QGIS and continue with :ref:`installing the plugin <install>`.

+.. important:: QGIS doesn't allow in the path defined by :envvar:`QGIS_PLUGINPATH` non-ascii characters.
+If your path contains such characters than consider to rename directories in the path which causing this issue.

 .. figure:: images/qgis-pluginpath.svg

    Setting of the ``QGIS_PLUGINPATH`` variable.